When to Call a 24/7 Emergency Plumber in Northridge, CA

 If you've determined you have a true emergency and called for help, here's how to minimize damage while you wait:

 - Shut off the water.
-Main shutoff for burst pipes; fixture-specific shutoff for toilet or appliance issues
+Main shutoff for burst pipes; fixture-specific shutoff for toilet or drain backups

 - Move valuables and electronics.
 Get anything irreplaceable off the floor and away from the affected area